-Google Spreadsheet Data API -- simple interface to read and write rows and cells
+Google Spreadsheet Data API -- simple interface to read/write rows + cells

 A simple Node.js library to read and manipulate data in a Google Spreadsheet.

 Works without authentication for read-only sheets or with auth for adding/editing/deleting data.
-Currently only supports list-based feeds (dealing with rows) as it seems more useful, but will probably add in cell-based feeds eventually.
+Supports both list-based and cell-based feeds.

 npm install google-spreadsheet

-var GoogleSpreadsheet = require"google-spreadsheet";var my_sheet = '<spreadsheet key>';// without auth -- read only// # is worksheet id - IDs start at 1my_sheetgetRows 1console.log 'pulled in '+row_datalength + ' rows '// set auth to be able to edit/add/deletemy_sheetsetAuth'<google email/username>''<google pass>'my_sheetgetInfoconsole.log sheet_infotitle + ' is loaded' ;// use worksheet object if you want to forget about idssheet_infoworksheets0getRowsrows0colname = 'new val';rows0save;rows0del; // column names are set by google based on the first row of your sheetmy_sheetaddRow 2 colname: 'col value' ;my_sheetgetRows 2start: 100 // start indexnum: 100 // number of rows to pull// do something...;
+var GoogleSpreadsheet = require"google-spreadsheet";// spreadsheet key is the long id in the sheets URLvar my_sheet = '<spreadsheet key>';// Without auth -- read only// IMPORTANT: See note below on how to make a sheet public-readable!// # is worksheet id - IDs start at 1my_sheetgetRows 1console.log 'pulled in '+row_datalength + ' rows '// Set auth to be able to edit/add/deletemy_sheetsetAuth'<google email/username>''<google pass>'// getInfo returns info about the sheet and an array or "worksheet" objectsmy_sheetgetInfoconsole.log sheet_infotitle + ' is loaded' ;// use worksheet object if you want to stop using the # in your callsvar sheet1 = sheet_infoworksheets0;sheet1getRowsrows0colname = 'new val';rows0save; //async and takes a callbackrows0del; //async and takes a callback;;// column names are set by google based on the header row of your sheetmy_sheetaddRow 2 colname: 'col value' ;my_sheetgetRows 2start: 100 // start indexnum: 100 // number of rows to pullorderby: 'name' // column to order results by// do something...;

 The Google Spreadsheets Data API reference and developers guide is a little ambiguous about how you access a "published" public Spreadsheet.